AndyIbanez/andyibanez-com/content/posts/understanding-async-await-in-swift.md

 This is a long function, but it's already much better than the pyramid version of it.
 Let's highlight the important parts first:

-1. As soon as the program enters the function, it will procedurally create `imageUrl` and `imageRequest`.
+1. The program procedurally creates `imageUrl` and `imageRequest`.
-2. The images sees an async call to `URLSession.shared.data(for:)`.
+2. The program reaches a call to an async call, `URLSession.shared.data(for:)`.
 3. The program will make a decision on suspending the function or continuing it.
 In this case, it's likely it will suspend due to the nature of networking, but don't get used to taking that for granted.
 We will assume the program suspends the function.
 4. This will give control back to the system.
-5. The system may do other work that is not relevant to this task while the download `awaits.
+5. The system may do other work that is not relevant to this task while the download `await`s.
 6. Anything under the first await *will not* be executed.
 It will not reach the guard, it will not create the variables for the metadata, it will do *nothing* until the `await`ed function finishes.
 7. After some time, the system will give control back to you, after the `await`ed function has finished.
 8. The `guard` statement is reached, throwing an error if necessary.
-9. The program will repeat steps 2-8 but for the metadata tasks.
+9. The program will repeat steps 2-8 but for the metadata task.
 10. The program will return a new `DetailedImage`.

 As you can see, it is a pretty linear flow, and the way `await` suspends the rest of the execution until the system deems it necessary makes it behave very much like procedural programming.